NDIS Legislation Changes

 My goal is to attend lessons/activities/groups, can the NDIS pay for my classes?

 If you need extra help to participate in social and recreation activities because of your disability, the NDIS may be able to fund this.
+This might include: support to attend and participant in the activities, some specialised equipment

 More information can be found in the Operational Guidelines for Social and recreational supports.